 The Statute of Limitations might apply then.

 I most certainly will not accept that any aspect of this Bill is a nonsense.
-In fact, Senator Norris said in his opening comments that his fundamental disagreement with sections such as this is well known because he opposed such measures in the past in similar legislation.
+In fact, Senator Norris said in his opening comments that his fundamental disagreement with sections such as this was well known because he had opposed such measures in the past in similar legislation.

-Of course, he will have had an opportunity since then of seeing the manner in which these issues are discussed at Dáil committees, without rendering a chairperson of a committee or any of its members unable to proceed on certain matters.
-I merely make the point, as I said earlier, that there is nothing new-----
+Of course, he will have had an opportunity since of seeing the manner in which these issues are discussed at Dáil committees, without rendering a chairperson of a committee or any of its members unable to proceed on certain matters.
+I merely make the point, as I said, that there is nothing new-----

 The proposal that "Any person who knowingly discloses or makes public in any manner any information that is secret within the meaning of subsection (1) shall be guilty of an offence" is far more black and white.
 Given the subjective nature of an argument or a point at issue under the earlier subsections, the question of resort to the High Court should be treated somewhat differently.
 That is the basis of it.
 Past experience points to a pretty infrequent use of this provision in any event.
 It happens infrequently that tensions between Oireachtas committees and agencies have to be decided on by means of application to the court.
 Nevertheless, it is important for this mechanism to be built into the legislation.
 That is merely what we are doing - no more and no less.